muyjohno/HollowKnight.RandomizerMod/README.md

 Any of the above pickups may be forced by randomizer logic.

 Note: the following items can be used to kill baldurs:
-	- All difficulties: Vengeful Spirit (or upgrades), Desolate Dive (or upgrades), Grubberfly's Elegy, Glowing Womb
+	- All difficulties: Vengeful Spirit (or upgrades), Desolate Dive (or upgrades), Grubberfly's Elegy, Glowing Womb, Dash Slash with Dash
 	- With Mild skips: Weaversong, Spore Shroom
-	- With Spicy skips: Cyclone Slash, Mark of Pride, Mothwing Cloak
+	- With Spicy skips: Cyclone Slash, Mark of Pride
-	- Not in logic, but feel free to try if you have time on your hands: Longnail Baldur hp is reduced to 5 to make slower baldur kills less tedious, and to reduce rng.
+	- Not in logic, but feel free to try if you have time on your hands: Longnail, Mothwing Cloak, Sprintmaster+Dashmaster Baldur hp is reduced to 5 to make slower baldur kills less tedious, and to reduce rng.

 Note: the lifeblood door in Abyss opens if you enter the room with a single lifeblood mask.
 In logic, it requires a lifeblood charm.